 The employer must have USCIS approval before the H-1B candidate can apply for an H-1B visa at a U.S. consulate.
-USCIS processing is several months unless the employer pays for 15-day Premium Processing.
+USCIS processing is several months unless the employer pays for two-week Premium Processing.

-H-1B employment authorization is available for up to six years and may be granted in up to three-year increments, or up to 18 months where the sponsored H-1B employee has a controlling interest in the U.S. employer sponsor.
+H-1B employment authorization is available for up to six years and may be granted in up to three-year increments.
 Extensions beyond six years may be permitted where the worker is sponsored for U.S. permanent residency.